SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 The settings provided in this section allow for more control over the prompt-building strategy.

 ### Context Template

 **Most of the settings here do not apply to Chat Completions APIs as they are governed by the prompt manager system instead.**

-Usually, AI models require to provide the character data to them in some specific way.
+Usually, AI models require you to provide the character data to them in some specific way.
 SillyTavern includes a list of pre-made conversion rules for different models, but you may customize them however you like.

 #### Story string